 What Is Google Tag Manager?

-The most recent version of Google Analytics, known as Google Analytics 4 (GA4), gathers event-based data regarding conversions (or worthwhile activities) that take place on your website.
-It provides you with useful information about how users are interacting with your mobile app and website by tracking customers and their interactions with web pages.
+The most recent version of Google Analytics, known as Google Analytics 4 (GA4), collects event-based data regarding conversions (or valuable actions) that take place on your website.
+It provides useful insights into how users interact with your mobile app and website by tracking customer behavior across web pages.
 In this blog, we will discuss what Google Tag Manager is, and its uses.

 Google Tag Manager (GTM), Google Tags, and GA4

-You must also utilize Google Tag Manager (GTM) in order to fully benefit from GA4 for your website.
-This makes it possible for your website to “talk” to GA4, which allows GA4 to collect information about user activity on your website.
+You must also use Google Tag Manager (GTM) in order to fully benefit from GA4 for your website.
+This allows your website to “communicate” with GA4, enabling GA4 to collect data about user activity on your site.

 – Cathal Melinn

-You can’t just establish a GA4 account and have it connect to your website automatically for a lot of websites.
-To track anything from visitors to e-commerce purchases, you may easily add your GA4 ID code to the website’s settings area using several common off-the-shelf website solutions, like Shopify, Squarespace, Wix, and so forth.
+For many websites, you cannot simply create a GA4 account and expect it to automatically connect to your site.
+To track everything from visitors to e-commerce purchases, you can easily add your GA4 ID code through platform settings in common website builders such as Shopify, Squarespace, Wix, and others.

 Why is GTM used by digital marketers?